How we gather evidence in our regulatory and disciplinary investigations

 - may require the information to be provided us or someone else (such as someone working with us to investigate a case).

-We have the power to pay the costs of someone we send a notice to, but we do not usually do so because we try to keep our requests for information proportionate and part of being regulated is providing information to a regulator such as the SRA.
+We have the power to pay the costs of someone we send a notice to.
+However we do not usually do so because we try to keep our requests proportionate and part of being regulated is providing information to your regulator.
 We may consider paying costs in exceptional circumstances.
-An example would be where complying with our requirement will cause significant financial hardship.
-We will only pay the expense of providing the information and not consequential costs such as lost time to earn fees.
+For example, where complying with our requirement will cause significant financial hardship.
+We will only pay the expense of providing the information and not consequential costs, such as lost time to earn fees.